The Santa Clause 3: The Escape Clause: Production

-The film was shot entirely at Downey Studios in Downey, California, with Elfsburg Village being shot on Stage 1, and the suburban scenes being shot on the studio's backlot.
+Filming took place from December 2005 to February 2006 at Downey Studios in Downey, California, with Elfsburg Village being shot on Stage 1, and the suburban scenes being shot on the studio's backlot.

 The looks for Jack Frost and Mrs. Claus were originally different.
-Frost's initial appearance was more of an English 1960's look that was more impish and elfin, but the threat level was not up to the level that director Michael Lembeck wanted.
+Frost's initial appearance was more of a British 1960's look that was more impish and elfin, but the threat level was not up to the level that director Michael Lembeck wanted.
 Costume designer Ingrid Ferrin designed a new costume for Frost with a velvet zoot suit feel.
 Mrs. Claus's initial appearance was based on her end-credits dance scene in The Santa Clause 2.
 In that scene, Elizabeth Mitchell wore prosthetic makeup that made her appear round and chubby.
 After the second day of principal photography, Lembeck was not seeing any emotional content in Mitchell's performance due to the amount of makeup applied on her.